 The AAP has always been an advocate for children and their right to feel safe and to grow up safely.
 The AAP lobbies to enact stronger gun laws, support violence prevention programs, research gun violence, protect the role of physician counseling and help children and families access crucial mental health services.
 To read more about the AAP’s position, click here.

-If you are concerned about your child’s reaction to any mass shooting or public tragedy, call Alzein Pediatrics at 708-424-7600 immediately, or reply to this email.
+If you are concerned about your child’s reaction to any mass shooting or public tragedy, call Alzein Pediatrics at 708-424-7600 immediately or click here.
 We are here to help all our families live, grow and thrive safely.